Justin Hartley Seen Kissing Co-Star Sofia Pernas 6 Months Post-Divorce

 Justin Hartley is ready to find love again, six months after he filed for divorce from wife Chrishell Stause.

 On Friday, the This Is Us star was spotted kissing Moroccan actress Sofia Pernas as she dropped him off for an appointment at a Los Angeles doctor's office.
-Though her face isn't entirely visible in the photos obtained by TMZ, two sources confirm to E!
+Though her face isn't entirely visible in the photos, two sources confirm to E!
 News that she is indeed the woman smooching Justin.

 It would appear that she and Justin have been friends for some time as they both follow each other on Instagram and have liked each other's photos dating back to 2016.
 Moreover, they both previously starred on the soap opera The Young and The Restless, although the two did not play each other's love interests.